Alight.

 The Blue Guide.

-This photographic collage adopts the title of one of Roland Barthes Mythologies essays, first translated into English in 1957.
-Barthes dates the mythology of the Blue Guide (the travel guidebook) back to the 19th century, to a phase in history when the bourgeoisie was “enjoying a kind of new-born euphoria in buying effort, in keeping its image and essence without feeling any of its ill-effects.”
-He critiques the aesthetic existence of the Blue Guide with its presentation of landscapes lacking in spaciousness.
-Many of us have experienced ‘travel’ as a predetermined process, mapped out by a trusted ‘guide book’ that manipulates our collective memories.
+This photographic collage juxtaposes numerous fragmented blue skies from travel brochures and guidebooks to explore the ethereal pretence of the popular travel image and its place in the travel experience.
+The work adopts the title of one of Roland Barthes Mythologies essays, first translated into English in 1957.
+Barthes dates the mythology of the Blue Guide (the travel guidebook) back to the 19th century, to a phase in history when the bourgeoisie was enjoying a kind of new-born euphoria in buying effort, in keeping its image and essence without feeling any of its ill-effects.

 Work exhibited in Mapping Memory, Unfold Fringe for British Art Show, at 42 New Briggate, Leeds.
 2015-2016.